nicholas-rf/Datathon-2024-Vintner/README.md

-Vintner is a project done for the UCSB 2024 Datathon which focuses on utilizing the chemical properties of the red-wine-quality dataset to provide more scientific wine recommendations based on a users preferences.
+Vintner is the winner of the UCSB 2024 Datathon which focuses on utilizing the chemical properties of the red-wine-quality dataset to provide more scientific wine recommendations based on a users preferences.
 The main report containing all information can be found in
 '../SingleStore Notebooks/Report_Wine_Qualities.ipynb'.

 This project requires the following libraries to be installed: streamlit, pandas, tensorflow, beautifulsoup4, requests, numpy, scikit-learn, sqlalchemy, OpenAI, and pymysql.